 - Clearblue Pregnancy Test with Weeks Indicator

 The hormone hCG is produced in the earliest stages of pregnancy.
 During early pregnancy it plays a role in survival of the corpus luteum1 and has a significant role in the implantation of the blastocyst and protection of the embryo against immune attack at the foetal/maternal boundary.
 The pregnancy hormone hCG is initially produced by the embryo and therefore acts as a marker for its presence.2

 HCG levels rise rapidly and predictably in the earliest days of pregnancy3 and hCG can be detected in urine 9-10 days following estimated day of conception when using the most sensitive laboratory assays.4 The levels of hCG in early pregnancy have also been found to be highly similar between women.4 This makes hCG an ideal urinary marker for quickly and accurately assessing whether a woman is pregnant or not.

-Clearblue Pregnancy Tests can be used up to 4 days before the period is due
+Clearblue Pregnancy Tests can be used up to 6 days before the missed period

-Published literature shows that pregnancy hCG levels reach at least 50 milli-International Units per milliliter (mIU/ml) on the day a pregnant woman’s period is due.5-7 If a Clearblue Pregnancy Test is used from the day the period is due, it is more than 99% accurate in detecting pregnancy.8 Whilst Clearblue recommends that women test from the day the period is due, the high sensitivity of Clearblue Pregnancy Tests also means that pregnancy can be detected up to 4 days before the period is due for women who wish to test early.
+Published literature shows that pregnancy hCG levels reach at least 50 milli-International Units per milliliter (mIU/ml) on the day a pregnant woman’s period is due.5-7 If a Clearblue Pregnancy Test is used from the day the period is due, it is more than 99% accurate in detecting pregnancy.8 The high sensitivity of Clearblue Pregnancy Tests means that pregnancy can be detected up to 6 days before the missed period for women who wish to test early.
 The graph below shows a typical rise in urinary level of hCG from the first detection of pregnancy.